Hardy Amies (fashion house): Queen Elizabeth II

-ABC of men's fashion
+ABC of Men's Fashion

-Having written a regular column for Esquire magazine on men's fashion, in 1964 Amies published the book ABC of Men's Fashion.
-Amies's strict male dress code – with commandments on everything from socks to the summer wardrobe – made compelling reading: When in July 2009, the Hardy Amies designer archive was opened on Savile Row, the Victoria & Albert Museum reissued the book.
+Having written a regular column for Esquire magazine on men's fashion, Amies published the book ABC of Men's Fashion in 1964.
+His strict male dress code – with commandments on everything from socks to the summer wardrobe – made for compelling reading:

+When the Hardy Amies designer archive was opened in July 2009 on Savile Row, the Victoria & Albert Museum reissued the book.

 Hardy Amies' ownership

-In May 1973, Hardy Amies Ltd. was sold to Debenhams, which had already purchased Hepworths who distributed the Hardy Amies line.
+In May 1973, Hardy Amies Ltd. was sold to Debenhams, which had already purchased Hepworths, who distributed the Hardy Amies line.
 Amies purchased the business back in 1981.
 In May 2001, Amies sold his business to the Luxury Brands Group.
-He retired at the end of the year, when Moroccan-born designer Jacques Azagury became head of couture.
+He retired at the end of the year when Moroccan-born designer Jacques Azagury became head of couture.
 In November 2008, after going bankrupt, the Hardy Amies brand was acquired by Fung Capital.
-Hardy Amies has been owned since 2008 by No.14 Savile Row, which in turn is owned by Fung Capital which is the private investment holding company of the Fung family who are separately the controlling shareholders of publicly listed Li & Fung Limited and Trinity Limited.
+Hardy Amies has been owned since 2008 by No.14 Savile Row, which in turn is owned by Fung Capital which is the private investment holding company of the Fung family, who are separately the controlling shareholders of publicly listed Li & Fung Limited and Trinity Limited.

-In 2018 Hardy Amies went into administration for the second time and a buyer was being sought for its operations and intellectual property rights in it 2019.
+In 2018 Hardy Amies went into administration for the second time, and a buyer was being sought for its operations and intellectual property rights in 2019.
 The company had been operating at a loss for some time.
 The Savile Row store was closed in March 2019 and the space taken over by Hackett London in June as its flagship store.